 Water is an integral part of the culture and geography of Hobart, from the mountain water supply catchment to the Derwent Estuary boating community.

-The City of Hobart owns over 339 kilometres of stormwater mains and more than 550 other forms of stormwater assets (including kerb and gutters and dish drains).
+The City of Hobart owns over 339 kilometres of stormwater mains and more than 550 kilometres of other forms of stormwater assets (including kerb and gutters and dish drains).
 We also maintain the rivulets and creeks that run for over 60 kilometres in length.

 We clean and repair the pipes, pits and drains and upgrade or replace them as necessary.